akashrpillai/snakegame/README.md

 # Snake Game
-simple and basic implementaion of the famous sanke Game using html,css and javascript
+simple and basic implementaion of the famous snake Game using html,css and javascript